Skip to content

 Introducing the Himalayan Kingdom

 Nestled in the Himalayan range lies a tiny Kingdom of Bhutan, which the world today recognizes as a destination of happiness.
 Yes, the happiness matters.
 The pioneering vision of developmental philosophy called Gross National Happiness (GNH) has kept the country environmentally and culturally rich, with 72% of it under forest cover.
 The constitution demands minimum of 60% forest cover in all times.
-The country has been recently declared as the only carbon negative country where the amount of carbon dioxide produced is less that that absorbed by the vegetation.
-In order to know what makes Bhutan a unique destination for the travelers, one definitely has to experience its natural beauty in its depth.
+The country has been recently declared as the only carbon negative country where the amount of carbon dioxide produced is less than that absorbed by the vegetation.

 Visiting the entire world is an immensely difficult task yet every new experience energizes you with greater passion to travel.
 However there are parts of the world, unique in its own way, unsoiled by man's materialistic pursuit, where the past and the present, man and nature, live in harmony.
 Bhutan is one of those destinations where you will feel like you are traveling the time backward.